MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. In the Azure portal tab, open your Container App resource, and then open the Containers page.

+1. Copy the following information to Notepad.

+    - Name
+    - Registry
+    - Image
+    - Tag

-1. Use the information on the Containers page to configure the following Pipeline1 Task information:
+1. Use the information that you copied from the Containers page to configure the following Task information fields:

-    - Docker Image to Deploy: Registry/Image:Image tag (replace with your information)
+    - Docker Image to Deploy: Registry/Image:Image tag (replace with your information from Notepad)
-    - Azure Container App name: Name
+    - Azure Container App name: Name (replace with your information from Notepad)

-1. Configure the following `Pipeline1` Task information:
+    For example:

+    - Docker Image to Deploy: acraz2003cah12oct.azurecr.io/az2003project:latest
+    - Azure Container App name: aca-az2003

-    - Azure Resource group name: **RG1**
+1. In the Azure Resource group name field, enter **RG1**

     > [!NOTE]
     > If you need to verify the resource group name, you can find it on the Overview page of your Container App resource.